DontTreadOnGerman/TPP-County-Automator/README.md

 - Windows is necessary for this script, as that's what TPP uses and other operating systems probably won't work.

 ### Notes
 [All work is licensed under the MIT license.](https://github.com/DontTreadOnGerman/TPP-County-Automator/blob/main/LICENSE).
-You can view my other work, including my electoral models and maps, at [my website, acctuallydavid.com.](https://acctuallydavid.com)
+You can view my other work, including my electoral models and maps, at [my website, acctuallydavid.com.](https://acctuallydavid.com) My twitter can be found at @davidsacc12345, and I'd appreciate if you followed my account.